commitspark/git-adapter-github/README.md

 # Introduction

-**[Commitspark](https://commitspark.com) is a workflow-first Content Management System based on Git and GraphQL.**
+[Commitspark](https://commitspark.com) is a set of tools to manage structured data with Git through a GraphQL API.

-This repository holds code that implements access to Git repositories hosted on GitHub.
+This repository holds code for a [Commitspark Git adapter](https://github.com/commitspark/git-adapter) that provides access to Git repositories hosted on GitHub.

 # Usage